East Siberian brown bear

 The East Siberian brown bear (Ursus arctos collaris) is a population or subspecies of brown bear which ranges from eastern Siberia, beginning at the Yenisei river, north to the Arctic Circle, as far as Trans-Baikaliya, the Stanovoy Range, the Lena River, Kolyma and generally throughout Yakutia and the Altai Mountains.
-The subspecies is also present in northern Mongolia.
+The subspecies is also present in northern Mongolia, northern Xinjiang, and eastern Kazakhstan.

 Size

 East Siberian bears are intermediate in size to Eurasian brown bears and Kamchatka brown bears, though large individuals can attain the size of the latter.
 Their skulls are invariably larger than those of Eurasian brown bears and are apparently larger than those of Kamchatka brown bears.

 Adult males have skulls measuring 32.6–43.1 cm in length, and 31.2–38.5 cm wide at the zygomatic arches.
 They have long, dense and soft fur which is similar in colour to that of Eurasian brown bears, though darker coloured individuals predominate.